appy-one/acebase/README.md

 ## Reflect API

 AceBase has a built-in reflection API that enables browsing the database content without retrieving any (nested) data.
-This API is available for local databases, and remote databases ~~when signed in as the ```admin``` user~~ (from server v0.9.29+) on paths the authenticated user has access to.
+This API is available for local databases, and remote databases when signed in as the ```admin``` user or on paths the authenticated user has access to.

 The reflect API is also used internally: AceBase server's webmanager uses it to allow database exploration, and the ```DataReference``` class uses it to deliver results for ```count()``` and initial ```notify_child_added``` event callbacks.